Amr1337/MultiFunc/README.md

 # Practicing functions

-Simple functions with different methods, including a function passing several operations
+Simple codes with different uses of functions